martinschilliger/Radar-Visualisation/README.md

 I still prepare the [default rendering styles](/styles) in QGIS, as it is freely available and a good visual way to check what you are going to create.
 GDAL (the library used for rendering) can use many different color palettes, but \*.qml files from QGIS have been the most easy one for me.

-## 🚀 TLDR;
+## 🚀 TL;DR

 1. Make sure git and Docker is installed.
 We will use [GDAL Docker images](https://github.com/OSGeo/gdal/tree/master/docker).
-1. Pull this repo `git clone https://github.com/martinschilliger/Radar-Visualisation.git` and move into it `cd Radar-Visualisation`
+1. Pull this repo `git clone https://github.com/martinschilliger/Radar-Visualisation.git` and move into it `cd Radar-Visualisation`.
-1. Pull the GDAL container: `docker pull ghcr.io/osgeo/gdal:alpine-normal-latest`
+1. Pull the GDAL container: `docker pull ghcr.io/osgeo/gdal:alpine-normal-latest`.
 1. Supply a NetCDF file like the [MeteoSwiss example file](examples/CPC2335513304_00060.001.h5) (I have found it here https://github.com/MeteoSwiss/publication-opendata?tab=readme-ov-file#2623-combiprecip-data).
 Naming is up to you.
 1. Edit the script to your needs and make it executable: `chmod +x render.sh`
-1. Run the script 🎉. `./render.sh examples/CPC2335513304_00060.001.h5`
+1. Run the script: `./render.sh examples/CPC2335513304_00060.001.h5`
+1. 🎉

 ## 🔍 Detailed explanation

-HDF5/NetCDF is a file standard used all across Europe to exchange data, like rain measurement of radar stations.
-It has like a coordinate raster with data in it how much rain there was with a defined scale also in this file.
+HDF5/NetCDF is a file standard used all across Europe to exchange data like rain measurement.
+It is like a coordinate raster with data in it how much rain there was with a defined scale, which is also in this file.

 First we will install the basics and print the information of your file.

 ### Preparing

-1. Make sure git and Docker is installed.
-Tested only in my mac, but should also work on Windows (in a bash console) and naturally in Linux.
+1. Make sure `git` and `Docker` is installed.
+Tested only in Ubunut, but should also work on Windows (in a bash console) and macOS.
 If you use Windows and plan to regulary work with containers and scripts, maybe you want to [install WSL from Microsoft](https://learn.microsoft.com/en-us/windows/wsl/install).
 As the rendering of XYZ tiles creates many files, solo windows will be really slow to work with.
 1. Open a terminal window where you want to work with that data.
 Should be local as there will be many files written.
 Pull this repo `git clone https://github.com/martinschilliger/Radar-Visualisation.git`.
 It will create a folder, move into it `cd Radar-Visualisation`.
 1. We will use [GDAL Docker images](https://github.com/OSGeo/gdal/tree/master/docker).
-Pull the right one for you, I used alpine normal `docker pull ghcr.io/osgeo/gdal:alpine-normal-latest`
+Pull the right one for you, I used alpine normal `docker pull ghcr.io/osgeo/gdal:alpine-normal-latest`.

 ### Print the file information